-This fun and exceptionally scenic loop is not in Muir Woods but in neighboring Mt.
+This fun and exceptionally scenic loop is one canyon over from Muir Woods, in neighboring Mt.
 Tamalpais State Park.
-The loop descends the coastal bluffs with some spectacular ocean views and surprisingfly lush mixed-species woodland, then climbs through narrow canyon lined with lush old-growth redwood forest.
-Although Steep Ravine’s redwoods are smaller and fewer in number than Muir Woods, this area can be more enjoyable since it’s a lot less touristy.
-Nonetheless, the Steep Ravine Trail is popular with locals and after a rainfall, when there are some mini-waterfalls, it can get almost as busy as the trails around Muir Woods.
+The loop descends from coastal bluffs with spectacular ocean views, through surprisingly lush mixed-species woodland, into a narrow canyon filled with lush old-growth redwood forest.
+Although Steep Ravine’s redwoods are smaller and fewer in number than Muir Woods, the canyon is more enjoyable since it’s a lot less touristy.
+Nonetheless, the Steep Ravine Trail is still extremely popular; on a nice weekend you might pass a group every two or three minutes.
+After a rainfall, there are some mini-waterfalls and the trail becomes even more popular.

-The Steep Ravine Trail includes a 14-rung wooden ladder that may pose problems for small children.
-Even adults may have difficulty if it's damp and the rungs are slick.
+The Steep Ravine Trail includes a 14-rung wooden ladder that can be difficult to climb if the rungs are wet.

-Starting at the Pantoll ranger station, follow the paved service road west, and after just a few yards, turn onto the Old Mine Trail.
-The trail runs parallel to the road, and eventually re-joins it.
+From the Pantoll parking lot, take the paved service road west; after just a few yards, turn onto the Old Mine Trail.
+The trail, which bypasses a park maintenance yard, runs parallel to the road and eventually re-joins it.
 Turn left onto the road and descend a few yards to the Dipsea Trail intersection.

 The scenery improves dramatically as soon as you turn onto the Dipsea Trail, which winds through open chaparral with great views of the glittering Pacific Ocean.
 The Sunset District of San Francisco is visible to the south, and near the top of the trail you can also see parts of the Bay Area.
-On a summer day a huge fog bank might lie below the trail, so that you seem to be walking above the clouds.
+On a summer day a huge fog bank often covers the ocean, so you’re walking above the clouds.

-The chaparral section of the trail is more or less level, but soon the trail begins to descend.
-At this point, it immediately enters some exceptionally attractive woodland.
-The forest is unusually lush, with quite a variety of micro-environments, including some huge spruce and two dense, dark groves of small redwoods.
+The chaparral section of the trail is more or less level, but soon the trail descends into some exceptionally attractive woodland.
+The forest is unusually lush, with quite a variety of micro-environments, including some huge spruce and two dense, dark groves of tiny redwoods.
 A rich green groundcover of ferns and other plants grows in most places, but not the redwood groves.

-Near the bottom, the trail descends steeply by way of a large number of steps through a narrow ravine.
+Near the bottom, the trail descends steeply by way of a an endless series of steps through a narrow ravine.
 Here the landscape gets even more lush and the trail becomes overgrown with brush.
 The air becomes noticably cooler and is often damp.

-(At the Steep Ravine trail intersection, a trail to the left leads a half-mile to reach Highway One.
-At that point the trail is still 400 feet above sea level and there's no easy way to reach the ocean.
+(At the Steep Ravine trail intersection, a trail to the left leads a half-mile to reach Highway One and the access road to the Steep Ravine campground.
 There’s also a scenic one-mile-long trail that descends to the resort town of Stinson Beach.)

 Near the top, the canyon opens up and the redwoods give way to more mundane forest.
 After a few switchbacks, the trail ends back at the Pantoll parking lot.